 My trip was deeply moving.
 This is one of the world’s worst humanitarian disasters, the scale is hard to comprehend and the need in the camps is enormous.
 I felt in awe of the people I met.
 The Rohingya people have endured so much and yet show so much dignified resilience.
 These people have been through tremendous trauma and continue to live under great stress.
 I have met some of the most resilient, impressive, and determined people.
 My colleagues are working so tirelessly to ensure the camps are safe and supportive environments.
 They are there for the long haul and I’m proud United Purpose is able to play its part.

 I also felt a huge sense of pride for all of United Purpose’s friends and supporters who gave so generously in order for us to continue this vital work.
 A heartfelt thank you to you all.
-While the children seemed happy playing in the filth, it’s no place for a child to grow up – and together we’re investing in their futures to help make them brighter.
+While the children seemed happy playing in the filth, it’s no place for a child to grow up – together we’re investing in their futures.

 Context: United Purpose was able to secure just over half a million pounds for the activities outlined above.
 Along with saying thank you to friends and supporters, United Purpose is also grateful to the DEC, Penny Appeal and IOM for their continued support and funding.